jackindisguise/hail-caesar/README.md

 <p align='center'><img src='https://raw.githubusercontent.com/jackindisguise/hail-caesar/main/logo.png'/></p>

 # About
-Hail Caesar is an attempt to recreate a RoM/RoT-style game completely in Node.git
+Hail Caesar is an attempt to recreate a RoM/RoT-style game completely in Node.